Nurse Practitioner Career Overview

-A nurse practitioner has more training and clinical authority than a registered nurse but less than a physician.
+Becoming a nurse practitioner (NP) involves more training and clinical authority than a registered nurse (RN) but less than a physician.
 Nurse practitioners are authorized to prescribe medications, order diagnostic tests, and diagnose conditions.
 They can also assist in surgical procedures, suture, and practice independently in a number of states (Arizona, Massachusetts, Oregon, and several others).

 Some popular NP specializations include family health, pediatric health, women's health, and psychiatric/mental health.
 Nurse practitioners may work for hospitals, nursing homes, private practices, and clinics.